The Health Benefits of Essential Fatty Acids

 Dr Otto Warburg discovered and clearly stated that the prime,

-most basic, cause of cancer is too little oxygen getting into
+most basic, cause of many abnormal cell growth is too little oxygen getting into

 the cell.
 "We find by experiment about 35% inhibition of oxygen